Do fake dr notes work? What happens when people actually try them at work? Are they busted?We were shocked at what this report found!

-Around our first year in business, KOMO News which is based out of Seattle, Washington, contacted us after other sites turned them down.
+This story takes us way back.
+It was around our first year in business, when KOMO News (a local Seattle, Washington network) contacted us after other sites like ours turned them down.
 They wanted to do a report about employees calling out sick to work, when they weren’t really sick at all!
-They wanted to test notes like ours at a real local area business to see if managers and bosses could be tricked!
+They wanted to test notes like ours at a real local area business to see if managers and bosses could be tricked and fooled by a fake note.

 At the time we knew a negative story could destroy the future of our business but a positive story could change us forever.
 Most other websites were afraid to take that chance but we did.